nais/doc/docs/persistence/postgres.md

 !!! danger
     When you delete an Cloud SQL instance, you cannot reuse the name of the deleted instance until one week from the deletion date.

-## Disaster backup

-In case of catastrophic failure in GCP we are running a daily complete backup of the postgresql databases in GCP to an on-prem location.
-This backup currently runs at 5 am.
-This is in addition to the regular backups in GCP.

 ## Debugging